S3-working-group/s3-practical-guide/S3-practical-guide.md

 ![right,fit](img/workflow-and-value/drivers-value-waste.png)

-**Waste** _is anything not necessary for - or standing in the way of - effective response to a driver._
+_**Waste** is anything unnecessary for — or standing in the way of — a (more) effective response of a driver._

--   waste exists in various forms and on different levels of abstraction (tasks, processes, organizational structure, mental models...)
+Waste exists in various forms and on different levels of abstraction (tasks, processes, organizational structure, mental models...)

--   establishing a process for ongoing elimination of waste enables natural evolution of an organization towards greater effectiveness
--   adaptation to changing context is built into the process
+Establishing a process for the ongoing elimination of waste enables natural evolution of an organization towards greater effectiveness and adaptation to changing context.